-Serbia: Government to speed up construction of gas link to Bulgaria5.
-June 2018. / News Serbia Energy
+Serbia: Government to speed up construction of gas link to Bulgaria, News Serbia Energy

 Serbian Prime Minister Ana Brnabic said that the Government will speed up the construction of gas interconnection between Serbia and Bulgaria as it plans to start the construction of this gas pipeline ahead of schedule.